Zero-Tang/NoirVisor/doc/rust.md

 - Naming convention is the same to the [Rust default](https://doc.rust-lang.org/1.0.0/style/style/naming/README.html), with following additions:
 	- Architecture/Hardware-specific names must begin with its name ID as prefix.
 	- Method names must be concise, preferably a verb with optional nouns and/or adverbs.
 - Modules that handle VM-Exits forbid using the global allocator.
-An automated allocator checker will be enforced.
+An automated allocator checker will be enforced in future.